Omumbiri Women's Collective

 Commiphora wildii is native to the desert where the Himba peoples roam nomadically, and a recent project with IRDC (Integrated Rural Development and Nature Conservation) has turned tradition into a sustainable income source.

-Our Omumbiri comes from a Woman’s Collaborative in the hills of the Kunene Region of Namibia.
+Our Omumbiri essential oil comes from a Woman’s Collaborative in the hills of the Kunene Region of Namibia.
 The local Himba women have been wild-harvesting the Omumbiri resin for thousands of years — and turning their harvest into sweet-smelling perfume.